Richardson2512/testlattice-backend/docs/README.md

 <<<<<<< HEAD
-# TestLattice Backend
+# Rihario Backend

-Backend services for the TestLattice AI-powered testing platform, including the API server and Worker service.
+Backend services for the Rihario AI-powered testing platform, including the API server and Worker service.

 ## Architecture